-The scope of SEE 896 and SEE 897 will narrow down by focusing on traditional graduate communication skills.
+The scope of SEE 896 and SEE 897 will narrow down by focusing on traditional graduate seminar components, and instead require separate courses to build on technical and communication skills.

 We request for the changes to appear in the SEE calendar for Fall 2023.